5daytech/etomic-swap-kit-android/README.md

 # Etomic Swap Kit

 ETH etomic swap implementation written in Kotlin to support ETH and ERC20 atomic swaps.

+Use these kit for creating HTLCs on the Ethereum side of a cross chain atomic swap.

-#### Please note that this project is not production ready yet!
+### Please note that this project is not production ready yet!

 ## Swap workflow
-* Bob wants to change his A coin to Alice B coin.
+1. Bob wants to change his A coin to Alice B coin.
-* Bob sends payment locked with hash of the Secret.
-He can refund the payment in 4 hours.
+2. Bob sends payment locked with hash of the Secret.
+He can refund the payment in N hours.
-* Alice sends payment locked with Bob Secret hash.
-She can refund her payment in 2 hours.
+3. Alice sends payment locked with Bob Secret hash.
+She can refund her payment in N/2 hours.
-* Bob spends Alice payment by revealing the secret.
+4. Bob spends Alice payment by revealing the secret.
-* Alice spends Bob payment using revealed secret.
+5. Alice spends Bob payment using revealed secret.

 ![Logo](/images/htlc_workflow.jpg)

 ## Prerequisites
 * JDK >= 1.8
 * Android 6 (minSdkVersion 23) or greater

+## Interaction
+- `newContract(receiverAddress, hashlock, timelock)` create new HTLC with given receiver, hashlock and expiry; returns contractId bytes32
+- `withdraw(contractId, preimage)` claim funds revealing the preimage
+- `refund(contractId)` if withdraw was not called the contract creator can get a refund by calling this some time after the time lock has expired.

 ## License
     MIT License